TeslaRam/2TSort/README.md

 But then I changed enlarged array size and it took waaaaaaaaay too long.

-Like soooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo long, that I writed that it took `while(true)` to sort it.
+Like soooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo long, that I stated that it took `while(true)` to sort it.

 Yet I was so happy with it that I immediately sent it to my teacher and friends.
 But I continued on upgrading it, and noticed that when I detected trigger (`current + 1` is smaller than `current`), I put that item to start, but then started looping from start again.